webapp-drupal/abtest/sites/all/modules/visitor_profile/README.md

-# Module objectives #
+# Module objectives
 **Name: Visitor Profile**
-Create profile when vitor  votes on poll collect geo information creates ability to ask personal information on polls vote submit create chart with the answers
+Create profile for the anonimous visitor when poll voited.
+Collect all votes and page visits on profile.
+Collect geo location via GEOIP2.
+Collect personal information and store it in proifile

 # Requirements

-GeoIP2 Library and account is for to track visitor location by ip Custom Entityies:
+GeoIP2 Library and account is for to track visitor location by ip

+# Custom Entityies:

 **Profile**
-properties :  id host created
+properties :  id host time_created
 fields : geo_location, tags(from url's visited), personal_info_fields multivalued fieldset (fetched from polls)

 **Visits**
 properties : id profile_id time_visited url_visited

+**Extending Polls functionality**
-Extend poll node by checkbox whether question is for anonimous visitor profile on check box we will add a field to the all profiles according on question and will record the  answers according on host and cookie so we could track as many visitors from ip but from diferebnt browsers or devices
+Alter the form for the creation off polls.
+Extend poll node by checkbox whether question is for anonimous visitor profile on check box open field to fill the personal question add form to submit habdler to collect personal questions answer save the answer in profile.
+Save poll answer to the  profile